 An important development in the ubiquitin research field was the discovery that a single ubiquitin moiety can be covalently conjugated to histones, particularly to histones H2A and H2B.
-While the function of these adducts has remained elusive until recently, their structure was unraveled in the mid 1970s.
-The structure of the ubiquitin conjugate of H2A (uH2A; was also designated protein A24) was deciphered by Goldknopf and Busch (47, 48) and by Hunt and Dayhoff (49) who found that the two proteins are linked through a fork-like, branched isopeptide bond between the carboxy-terminal glycine of ubiquitin (Gly76) and the ε -NH2 group of an internal lysine (Lys119) of the histone molecule.
-The isopeptide bond found in the histone-ubiquitin adduct was suggested to be identical to the bond that was found between ubiquitin and the target proteolytic substrate (50), and between the ubiquitin moieties in the polyubiquitin chain (51,52) that was synthesized on the substrate and that functions as a proteolysis recognition signal for the downstream 26S proteasome.
-In this particular polyubiquitin chain the linkage is between Gly76 of one ubiquitin moiety and internal Lys48 of the previously conjugated moiety.
+While the function of these adducts has remained elusive until recently, their structure was unravelled in the mid-1970s.
+The structure of the ubiquitin conjugate of H2A (uH2A; was also designated protein A24) was deciphered by Goldknopf and Busch47,48 and by Hunt and Dayhoff,49 who found that the two proteins are linked through a fork-like, branched isopeptide bond between the carboxy-terminal glycine of ubiquitin (Gly76) and the ε -NH2 group of an internal lysine (Lys119) of the histone molecule.
+The isopeptide bond found in the histone-ubiquitin adduct was suggested to be identical to the bond that was found between ubiquitin and the target proteolytic substrate50 and between the ubiquitin moieties in the polyubiquitin chain^{51,52} that is synthesized on the substrate and that functions as a proteolysis recognition signal for the downstream 26S proteasome.
+In this particular polyubiquitin chain, the linkage is between Gly76 of one ubiquitin moiety and internal Lys48 of the previously conjugated moiety.
 Only Lys48-based ubiquitin chains are recognized by the 26S proteasome and serve as proteolytic signals.
-In recent years it has been shown that the first ubiquitin moiety can also be attached in a linear mode to the N-terminal residue of the proteolytic target substrate (53).
-However, the subsequent ubiquitin moieties are generating Lys48-based polyubiquitin chain on the first linearly fused moiety.
-Nterminal ubiquitination is clearly required for targeting naturally occurring lysine-less proteins for degradation.
-Yet, several lysine-containing proteins have also been described that traverse this pathway, the muscle-specific transcription factor MyoD for example.
+In recent years, it has been shown that the first ubiquitin moiety can also be attached in a linear mode to the N-terminal residue of the proteolytic target substrate.53 However, the subsequent ubiquitin moieties are generating Lys48-based polyubiquitin chain on the first linearly fused moiety.
+N-terminal ubiquitination is clearly required for targeting naturally occurring lysine-less proteins for degradation.
+Yet, several lysine-containing proteins have also been described that traverse this pathway, for example the musclespecific transcription factor MyoD.
 In these proteins the internal lysine residues are probably not accessible to the cognate ligases.
 Other types of polyubiquitin chains have also been described that are not involved in targeting the conjugated substrates for proteolysis.
-Thus, a Lys63-based polyubiquitin chain has been described that is probably necessary to activate transcription factors (reviewed recently in Ref.
-54).
-Interestingly, the role of monoubiquitination of histories has also been identified recently, and this modification is also involved in regulation of transcription, probably via modulation of the structure of the nucleosomes (for recent reviews, see, for example, Refs.
-55, 56).
+Thus, a Lys63-based polyubiquitin chain has been described that is probably necessary to activate transcription factors (reviewed recently in Muratani and Tansey54).
+Interestingly, the role of monoubiquitination of histones has also been identified recently and this modification is also involved in regulation of transcription, probably via modulation of the structure of the nucleosomes (for recent reviews, see, e.g., Zhang55 and Osley56).

 The identification of APF-1 as ubiquitin, and the discovery that a high-energy isopeptide bond, similar to the one that links ubiquitin to histone H2A, links it also to the target proteolytic substrate, resolved at that time the enigma of the energy requirement for intracellular proteolysis (see however below) and paved the road to the untangling of the complex mechanism of isopeptide bond formation.
-This process turned out to be similar to that of peptide bond formation that is catalyzed by tRNA synthetase following amino acid activation during protein synthesis or during the non-ribosomal synthesis of short peptides (57).
-Using the unraveled mechanism of ubiquitin activation and immobilized ubiquitin as a 'covalent' affinity bait, the three enzymes that are involved in the cascade reaction of ubiquitin conjugation were purified by Ciechanover, Hershko, and their colleagues.
-These enzymes are: (i) E1, the ubiquitin-activating enzyme, (ii) E2, the ubiquitin-carrier protein, and (iii) E3, the ubiquitin-protein ligase (58, 59).
-The discovery of an E3 which was a specific substrate-binding component, indicated a possible solution to the problem of the varying stabilities of different proteins - they might be specifically recognized and targeted by different ligases.
+This process turned out to be similar to that of peptide bond formation that is catalyzed by tRNA synthetase following amino-acid activation during protein synthesis or during the nonribosomal synthesis of short peptides.57 Using the unravelled mechanism of ubiquitin activation and immobilized ubiquitin as a 'covalent' affinity bait, the three enzymes that are involved in the cascade reaction of ubiquitin conjugation were purified by Ciechanover, Hershko, and their co-workers.
+These enzymes are: (i) E1, the ubiquitin-activating enzyme; (ii) E2, the ubiquitin-carrier protein; and (iii) E3, the ubiquitin-protein ligase.
+58,59 The discovery of an E3, which is a specific substrate-binding component, indicated a possible solution to the problem of the varying stabilities of different proteins they might be specifically recognized and targeted by different ligases.